Cryptotwister/Credit_Risk_Analysis/README.md

 Once designed, we need to evaluate the performance of these models and make a written recommendation on whether these models should be used to predict credit risk.

 ## Results:
-The code for the machine learning algortithms can be found in the jupyter notebook files: [credit_risk_resampling](https://github.com/Cryptotwister/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb) and [credit_risk_ensemble](https://github.com/Cryptotwister/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb).
+The code for the machine learning algorithms can be found in the jupyter notebook files: [credit_risk_resampling](https://github.com/Cryptotwister/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb) and [credit_risk_ensemble](https://github.com/Cryptotwister/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb).

-In the cource of the project we developed the following machine learning models:
+In the course of the project we developed the following machine learning models:

 * Naive Random Oversampling;
 * SMOTE Oversampling;